-PIPTOPET is a natural remedy made with the medicinal mushroom Piptoporus betulinus as an active ingredient.
+PIPTOPET is a natural product made with the medicinal mushroom Piptoporus betulinus as an active ingredient.

 In addition to strengthening the immune system of the cat in a remarkable way, it is able to directly help the body in its fight against cancer cells thanks to its anti-tumor properties.

 The body attacks unhealthy cells while leaving healthy cells intact.